robertkirkman/sm64ex-bbb-doc/README.md

 ```

 ### Minimal SDL demo
-> [!NOTE]
-> This is here as an example of an SDL demo that does not itself directly call OpenGL ES, but which is definitely calling code that requires the graphics driver for... something.
 ```bash
 curl https://raw.githubusercontent.com/robertkirkman/sm64ex-bbb-doc/main/non-gl.c | gcc -o unlinked-non-gl -c -xc -
 gcc -o non-gl unlinked-non-gl $(pkg-config --libs sdl2)